-- Power can be shared among governments at different levels – a general government for the entire country and governments at the provincial or regional level which is called federal government.
+- Power can be shared among governments at different levels – a general government for the entire country and governments at the provincial or regional level, which is called the federal government.

-- Power may also be shared among different social groups such as the religious and linguistic groups.
+- Power may also be shared among different social groups, such as religious and linguistic groups.
 ‘Community government’ in Belgium is a good example of this arrangement.
-This method is used to give minority communities a fair share in power.
+This method is used to give minority communities a fair share of power.

 What is ‘Power Sharing’?